-The distance from the accessible parking and camping area (available from Thursday at 3pm) to the Festival Village entrance, wristband exchange and charging area is about 100m, and to the Main Stage is about 600m.
+The distance from the accessible parking and camping area (open from Thursday at 1pm) to the Festival Village entrance, Wristband Exchange and charging area is about 100m, and to the Main Stage is about 600m.
 Other campsites are slightly further away.
 There’s no vehicle movement allowed in the general campsites and cars must be parked in the designated parking area.

 Disabled People who are non-registered